SHARE

 Divide the batter into prepared cake pans, bake, and let cool completely.
 Make the frosting, assemble by frosting, decorate as you feel, and wallah.
 Slice and enjoy!

-Ingredients for Decadent Red Velvet Cake
+Ingredients for The Best Red Velvet Cake

 Here's what you need to make this Decadent Red Velvet Cake batter and topping: